Mount Sion Choir members set to appear on Michael McIntyre's Big Show

 Having been established almost 10 years ago in Mount Sion CBS, the choir has performed around the country, and last year travelled to New York to perform on Fifth Avenue.

-The programme airs on BCC One at 9pm this Saturday, January 28th.
+The programme airs on BCC One at 6.50pm on Saturday, February 4th.